 I sent the book to everyone including our teachers.
 I had been amazed to find them and surprised that three of the four remembered me.
 (OK, I admit I was always the teachers’ pet).
 My first grade teacher, Miss Rainbolt, even called me from her nursing home, and one of the other teachers wrote to me.
 All of my classmates were thrilled with the book, and one wrote to say “Thank you for giving me my childhood back.”
 A number of us have stayed in touch and are friends on Facebook now.
 It was a sweet project and brought back memories of a kinder, gentler time in our lives.

 Walter Johnson HS, Harvard undergrad, Harvard MBA, corporate strategy consultant, bank VP, jewelry designer, photographer, retired.
 Lived on a farm in Oklahoma; Granada Hills, CA; Bethesda, MD; Cambridge and Boston area; San Francisco and Bay Area; Incline Village, NV at Lake Tahoe; Westport, CT; Pelham Manor, NY; Toronto and Oakville, Ontario, Canada, and now I live in San Miguel de Allende, Mexico!
-(In my photo, I am dressed for a Great Gatsby party)
+(Photo: at lunch on rooftop restaurant in 2021)